 Level design is a crucial aspect of game development, from sides-scroller NES classics to modern open-world adventure games.
 How you approach a design will vary widely depending on the genre and medium you are working with.
 In a side-scroller adventure like Super Mario, for example, the level design consisted of various platforms and challenges that kept the game unique, surprising, and progressive.
 In an RPG title, a level design might be more about visual appeal, exploration, and the ability to uncover hidden secrets, quests, or treasure.

 This is going to be a broad look at the topic from a technical standpoint to help beginners get started and to give Daz 3D users more insight on how they can take their 3D modeling to a new level with practical game design.
-To accomplish this, we will be looking at how to design a level in Unreal Engine 4 and Daz Studio.
+To accomplish this, we will be looking at how to design a level in Unreal Engine with Daz Studio (Unreal Engine 4).

 Here is what you will need to follow along: